Updated: July 31, 2022

 There are a lot of Filipino traditions up to this day that some people follow and believe in.
 Some say they are just myths while others say there is actually some valid basis and truth to those beliefs or “pamahiins” (what Filipinos usually call them).
 Up to this day, there are still a lot of pamahiins being followed by new and young moms.
 These have been passed on from many generations from our elders.

-Here’s a couple baby beliefs I encountered since I became a mom (didn’t include pregnancy beliefs since there’s just so much!).
+Here’s a couple of pregnancy and baby beliefs I encountered since I became a mom.
 I never really paid so much attention to them before:

 - Do not look at ugly people or watch horror movies or zombie movies (those with ugly stuff) while pregnant.
 Your child may look like what you look at.